Blue Chalk Honored by AIB, W3 and Davey Awards

 The AIB Awards are the international awards for factual television, radio, audio and online productions in any language.
 This year, organizations such as the BBC, ITV, Al Jazeera and CNN were among the winners.
-This was also Blue Chalk’s sixth year in a row to be honored by these awards.
+This was also Blue Chalk’s fifth year in a row to be honored by these awards.

 Next, our film “How Seamus Gets a Fish,” won a gold award in the “Not-for-Profit” category at the Davey Awards while our films “Fix me a Plate: Food Sermon,” “Let Knowledge Serve,” and “The India 100: Explore the Wild,” won silver Davey Awards.

 The Davey Awards honors the achievements of small firms whose success comes from big ideas.
 It's judged by the Academy of Interactive and Visual Arts, an invitation-only body with members from organizations such as Conde Nast, Disney, Microsoft, MTV Networks, Yahoo, and many more.